 - Flashlights and weather radios.
 Make sure that flashlights and weather radios have fresh batteries as well.
 Use your weather radio whenever there is an increased risk of severe weather, such as in the spring.

-At Williams & Brown LLP, we believe that awareness is key to safety.
+At Brown Trial Firm, PLLC, we believe that awareness is key to safety.
 We hope that you found this blog informative and will use the knowledge to protect you and your family from harm.